 You also don’t have to do all the work!
 If there’s industry-related news, don’t hesitate to share it through your social channels, even if you’re not the direct source.
 This will tell your audience that you’re a reliable source of information for this topic.

-Creating fantastic content is a sure-fire way to get the attention of your audience, but it’s not easy!
+Creating fantastic social media content is a sure-fire way to get the attention of your audience, but it’s not easy!
 Take your time crafting your posts and don’t forget that you can share your posts across social networks!
 Need some inspiration?
 Check out oddball holidays or other “special days” as inspiration for your social posts.
 Something like “take your dog to work day” is easy enough to craft a post around and can be enjoyable for your audience.

 There’s a lot you need to know when it comes to creating content.
 From the exact social media image sizes for each social media network to the free online social media tools available to you, there’s a lot to learn.
 And because this process can be a bit overwhelming, Wix has a dedicated section for social posts within your site’s dashboard to make it easier for you.